owanturist/react-hook-window/README.md

 containerOnScrollThrottleInterval?: number = 16
 ```

-The value defining a throttle interval of a container scroll listener in milliseconds.
+It defines the throttle interval of a container scroll listener in milliseconds.
 High value makes UI response faster but degrades performance and another way around.
 The default value limits the listener on `1000ms / 16ms = ~60` calls per second.

 ### `UseWindowedListOptions.containerIsScrollingDebounceInterval`